Governors Island: Northern portion

 There are four open landscapes in the historic northern part of Governors Island.
 The northernmost is the glacis of Fort Jay, a treeless grassy area that slopes down from all sides of the fort.
 The glacis formed a buffer between the walls of Fort Jay and the moat at the bottom of the slope.
 The glacis contained a polo field, as well as the Governors Island Golf Course.

 To the southeast of Fort Jay is Nolan Park, a formal trapezoidal area with tree-lined walks that is surrounded by former officers' quarters and administrative buildings.
 The park's eastern border curves southwest toward the southern end of the area, while the western and northern borders are roughly perpendicular to each other.
 Nolan Park's current configuration dates to the 1870s, and it was named after Major General Dennis E. Nolan, who was First Army's commander from 1933 to 1936.
 A bandstand formerly existed on the site.

 Governors Island's Parade Ground is located directly west of Nolan Park and south of Fort Jay, and is about 13 acre.
 The parade ground slopes downward, away from Fort Jay and toward the waterfront to the south.
 It was used as both a military training ground and as an execution site for prisoners stockaded at Castle Williams.
 The golf course formerly extended into the parade ground, though remnants of the golf course still exist.
+Near the Parade Ground, overlooking Buttermilk Channel, is New York City's only lavender field.

 The fourth open landscape is the triangle between Clayton and Hay Roads, also known as Colonels Row Green or Hay Park, located southwest of Fort Jay and northeast of Liggett Hall.
 It was created in the early 20th century and forms a wedge shape between Hay Road to the east, which forms the island's original southwest shoreline, and Clayton Road and Liggett Hall to the southwest.